Bartholin's gland: Function

 Bartholin's glands secrete mucus to provide vaginal lubrication during sexual arousal.
 The fluid may slightly moisten the labial opening of the vagina, serving to make contact with this sensitive area more comfortable.
 Fluid from the Bartholin's glands is combined with other vaginal secretions as a "lubrication fluid" in the amount of about 6 grams per day, and contains high potassium and low sodium concentrations relative to blood plasma, with a slightly acidic pH of 4.7.

 Clinical pathology

 It is possible for the Bartholin's glands to become blocked and inflamed resulting in pain.
 This is known as bartholinitis or a Bartholin's cyst.
 A Bartholin's cyst in turn can become infected and form an abscess.
 Adenocarcinoma of the gland is rare and benign tumors and hyperplasia are even more rare.
 Bartholin gland carcinoma is a rare malignancy that occurs in 1% of vulvar cancers.
 This may be due to the presence of three different types of epithelial tissue.
 Inflammation of the Skene's glands and Bartholin glands may appear similar to cystocele.

+Other animals

+The major vestibular glands are found in many mammals such as cats, cows, and some sheep.